FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Functions/README.md

 # Functions

-A template that you can complete with your code:
+A template that you can complete with your code to implement a new feature for your effect:
 ``` Code
 //--------------------------------------------------------------//
 // Functions